virengajera/realtime-dashboard/README.md

 # **About Project**

-It is real-time dashboard.
-It uses kafka to produce dummy temperature, humiditiy and system usage data.
-This data is saved in database and view real-time in web-browser with charts.
+It is real-time iot dashboard in which sensor data are produced in real-time and handled using Kafka.
+In Browser you can visualize those data in real-time with charts.

 ## **Running demo of project**